 Interior: a minimalist cabin

-Even as you approach the Model 3, it's apparent this car does things differently.
+Even as you approach the Tesla Model 3's interior, it's apparent this car does things differently.
 There is no key, rather you use an RFID card (see below) or you can access the car via your smartphone.
-In our brief acquaintance, we ended up wafting the card up and down the B-pillar to find the secret spot rather too often - and then had to repeat the process inside before the car would set off.
+In our testing, we ended up wafting the card up and down the B-pillar to find the secret spot rather too often - and then had to repeat the process inside before the car would set off.
 This seems a backward step from the keyless Model S (but may be circumnavigated if you place your pre-configured phone in the correct cradle and we're sure owners will quickly adapt).

 Note also the unusual, thin chromed door handles.
 No auto-pop-out theatrics here: you tap one end, nudging the rest of the handle out to open it manually.
 They open from the inside differently, too - with a simple door switch that looks just like an electric window button.